 H-Reflex flexes its muscles!

 The human body is an extraordinary machine, an unending source of wonder.
 In order to unlock its mysteries, scientists sometimes go out of this world.
-In 2001 and 2002, Dr. Watt Watt of McGill University in Montreal studied how the human body adapts to weightlessness through his H-Reflex experiment.
-H-reflex was the first medical experiment completed on the International Space Station.
+In 2001 and 2002, Dr. Douglas Watt of McGill University in Montreal studied how the human body adapts to weightlessness through his H-Reflex experiment.
+H-Rreflex was the first medical experiment completed on the International Space Station.

 Losing our balance in microgravity